 - Environmental justice

 Professor Rector teaches the second half of the U.S. History survey, and a range of upper-division undergraduate courses, including Urban Environmental History, Urban Environmental Disasters, the Environmental History of Houston, Race and Segregation in American Cities, and History of American Capitalism.
 He also offers graduate seminars in American Urban History, Public History, and Oral History.

-Toxic Debt: Racial Capitalism and the Making of the Environmental Justice Movement in Detroit (forthcoming from University of North Carolina Press, series in Justice, Power, and Politics).
+Toxic Debt: Race, Capitalism, and the Struggle for Environmental Justice in Detroit (forthcoming from University of North Carolina Press, series in Justice, Power, and Politics).

 “The Spirit of Black Lake: Full Employment, Civil Rights, and the Forgotten Early History of Environmental Justice,” Modern American History Vol. 1 No. 1 (March 2018), 45-66.